WahomeEmmanuel/agritel/README.md

 **Smart Agricultural Advisory & Precision Planning for Kenyan Farmers**

 Agritel.AI is a specialized AI platform designed to bridge the gap between complex climate data and actionable farm management.
-Focused specifically on the Kenyan landscape (e.g., Murang'a, Kigumo), it provides seasonal strategies, intercropping advice, and cost estimations.
+Focused specifically on the Kenyan landscape, it provides seasonal strategies, intercropping advice, and cost estimations.

 ---